 You never know when you will encounter awning problems.
 A thorough inspection is necessary to discover tears or excessive wear.
-Take a look at the awning hardware and at the bottom awning brackets support.
+Take a look at the awning hardware and the bottom awning brackets support.
 Look at the lag screws in the awning brackets, and the end caps to ensure a secure mount.
-But don’t try to remove the end caps!
-Spring tension can hit your hard, so everything has to be fixed before you go on the road.
-Also, you don’t want to find anything broken or loose rivets.
-Enlarged holes or broken rivets can cause a lot of troubles, so be sure to check the arm pivot holes.
-Also make sure the awning rail is securely mounted to the side of the RV.
+Don’t try to remove the end caps!
+Also, you don’t want to find anything broken or discover loose rivets.
+Enlarged holes or broken rivets can cause a lot of trouble, so be sure to check the arm pivot holes.
+Make sure the awning rail is securely mounted to the side of the RV.

 5. Never Leave RV Awnings Unattended

-After you clean and inspect your awnings you are head off on a trip.
+After you clean and inspect your awnings you can head off on a trip.
 You choose a great camping spot, roll out your awning, and retire for the night.
-This can be a dreadful decision that you might pay for dearly in the middle of the night.
-Awnings cannot withstand large amount of liquids.
-A heavy rain can cause a lot of damage to an an RV awning.
-You should always keep your awnings tucked in, or after a heavy rain lower one end to allow the water to run off the awning.
+This can be a dreadful decision if there’s an unexpected downpour in the middle of the night!
+Awnings cannot withstand a deluge of liquids, and heavy rain can cause a lot of damage to an RV awning.
+Keep your awnings tucked in, or after a heavy rain, lower one end to allow the water to run off the awning.
 Excessive weight can damage the fabric and cause costly damage.

-The large patio awning is the most likely to be damaged.
-Strong wind gusts can rip the awning off with pieces of your motorhome attached to it.
-When you go in for the night, or leave for a hike, store your awnings in travel position to prevent unwanted damage.
+A large patio awning is the most likely to be damaged.
+Strong wind gusts can rip the awning off, sometimes with pieces of your motorhome attached to it.
+When you go in for the night or leave for a hike, store your awnings in the travel position to prevent unwanted damage.

 It’s also a good practice to tie the awnings either to a stake in the ground or to the bottom awning brackets on the side of the RV.
 This way you will keep them safe from sudden wind gusts.
 Remember, it’s always cheaper to prevent damage than to have to repair or replace!

 6. Keep Your Awnings Dry

-You don’t want to store the awnings when the fabric is wet.
-It will increase the chances of getting mildew, or it will deteriorate the material over time.
-Let it sit in the sun for a while and dry off completely on both sides.
+You don’t want to store awnings when the fabric is wet.
+It will increase the chances of mildew and could deteriorate the material over time.
+Let the awnings sit in the sun for a while and dry off completely on both sides.
 After the awning is dry, you can apply an awning protectant.
 You’ll want to be sure the protectant was formulated for the particular type of material – acrylic or vinyl – that your awning is made from.
 Then store your awning until your next trip!

 You don’t want to have an undesirable surprise if your awning blows off and shreds your motorhome.
 A lot of insurance providers will keep awnings out of the coverage when an accident happens.
-If you don’t have insurance, you need to make a separate one to cover the RV awnings.
-No one wants to pull cash out of their pocket in order to pay for an awning repair.
+If your insurance doesn’t cover awning damage, you may want to look into a separate policy to cover your RV awnings.

 Awnings are a great item to have on your RV.
 If you take good care of them, periodically check for problems, tie them down, and let them dry before rolling up, they should last a long time.